koute/bytehound/README.md

 ## Building

-1. Install Rust nightly and the Yarn package manager (for building the GUI)
+1. Install GCC, Rust and the Yarn package manager (for building the GUI)
 2. Build it:

         $ cargo build --release -p memory-profiler